 Thanks for your interest in Alabama Possible’s Navigating Financial Aid for Immigrant Families webinars.
-You can find recordings of the webinars posted here and below.
+You can find recordings of the webinars posted here.

 Not a U.S. citizen and wondering if you are eligible for financial aid?
 Assisting an undocumented student with the financial aid process?
+Supporting a citizen student who has undocumented parents?
 Here are some helpful resources.
 This page will continue to be updated.

 Recursos de FAFSA en Español